Gladstone Regional Council area

 The major differences between the jobs held by the full-time equivalent local workers of Gladstone Regional Council area and Queensland were:

-- A larger percentage of full-time equivalent local workers employed in Electricity, Gas, Water and Waste Services (4.2% compared to 1.5%)
+- A smaller percentage of full-time equivalent local workers employed in Health Care and Social Assistance (6.4% compared to 12.4%)

-- A smaller percentage of full-time equivalent local workers employed in Health Care and Social Assistance (7.7% compared to 12.1%)
+- A smaller percentage of full-time equivalent local workers employed in Public Administration and Safety (4.1% compared to 6.7%)

-- Transport, Postal and Warehousing (+372 full-time equivalent local workers)
+- Accommodation and Food Services (+223 full-time equivalent local workers)